-More attractive materials, such as wooden and marble chess boards, are usually more expensive and less durable.
-A wooden chessboard is susceptible to scratches, while marble can be easily chipped.
-A wooden chess game, more suitable for traveling, playing and participating in tournaments than for having it at home.
-Plastic chess sets, on the other hand, are cheaper and more durable than traditional chess sets, but they look less authentic and are mass-produced.
+You can find sets that intersect with their other interests, although they may not be as durable as more traditional-looking options.
+More attractive materials such as wooden and marble chess boards are usually more expensive and less durable.
+Wooden boards are susceptible to scratches, while marble can be easily chipped.
+Plastic chess sets are cheaper and more durable than traditional sets, but they don't look as authentic and are mass-produced.

-For the non-regulatory game of chess, of course, you can deviate from this as you wish, but the guide is useful.
-Nowadays, plastic and wood are more commonly used for chess pieces, while plastic, wood and cardboard are used for boards.
+Plastic and wood are more commonly used for chess pieces nowadays, while plastic, wood and cardboard are used for boards.
 This process produces a beautiful chess piece that is shiny but not too bright, but still has details and precision.